Using Dreamweaver Support

 Using Dreamweaver and WordPress

-DesktopServer’s real power is the convenience feature of viewing your theme files directly [and] …using Dreamweaver’s Inspect toolbar button to analyze elements and their corresponding code.
+DesktopServer’s real power is the convenience feature of viewing your theme files directly [and] …using Dreamweaver’s Inspect function to analyze elements and their corresponding code.

 DesktopServer’s real power is the convenience feature of viewing your theme files directly.
 For instance, you can open your theme’s header file directly by navigating to your active theme’s header.php file.
 The file would be located in a sub-folder of your active theme in the wp-content/themes folder path.
 In a typical web server, opening your theme files directly would produce an error and Live View would fail to deliver anything useful.
 DesktopServer compensates by acknowledging Live View and attempts to apply your style.css file to your template files dynamically as well as attempting to load various WordPress modules to assist you with design time feedback.
 While not perfect, this can greatly reduce the amount of task switching you perform while editing your site.
 Simply keep in mind that your CSS rules are influenced by element parent and child hierarchies; so not everything may render unless you address the element directly to apply a given CSS style.
 For instance, the sidebar.php file may not display a background color because the file itself is an include file intended to be embedded inside another file like page.php.
 Alternatively, you can open the page.php file, single.php, or your theme’s index.php file and see how content is rendered.
-Another convenience feature is the ability to click various elements in Split view’s Design View area which will cause Dreamweaver to position the cursor in Code View as close as possible to the code that produces the actual output (see #3 in the thumbnail).
-Especially powerful is using Dreamweaver’s Inspect toolbar button to highlight elements and analyze their corresponding code.
+Another convenience feature is the ability to click various elements in Split view’s Design View area which will cause Dreamweaver to position the cursor in Code View as close as possible to the code that produces the actual output.
+Especially powerful is using Dreamweaver’s Inspect function to highlight elements and analyze their corresponding code.
 This can help you learn what various WordPress template tags output when passed different parameters.
 As well as isolate and highlight problems or areas of interest.
-You can view most changes quickly by simply clicking in the Design View area with Live View turned on or by saving your file (Ctrl+S on Windows or Command+S on Mac) and clicking the refresh icon on the toolbar.
+You can view most changes quickly by simply clicking in the Design View area with Live View turned on or by saving your file (Ctrl+S on Windows or Command+S on Mac) and Right-clicking > Refresh or pressing F5 on the Live View pane.
 To enable Dreamweaver’s native CSS panels, you may need to attach the style.css file as a Design Time style sheet.
 Design-Time style sheets only apply while you are working in the document.
-Place your cursor in Code View and use the pull down menu View → Style Rendering → Design-time to attach your theme’s style.css file.
+Place your cursor in Code View and use the pull-down menu View > Related Files and selecting style.css to attach your theme’s style.css file.

 You can make dozens of changes to customize and craft your own personalized theme files and view the results quickly with this setup.
 Development is faster now that you have your WordPress website loaded locally inside Dreamweaver.
 This guide just scratches the surface to help you get started with a streamlined design and development environment.
 DesktopServer Premium edition allows you to take your WordPress designs further by unleashing the power of Dreamweaver’s integrated development environment.
 Now you can customize the look and feel of your WordPress powered websites and view the results even faster.